kaiyon07/rp2020_rethinking_softmax/README.md

 ## Usage:
-The original implementation of MMC Centers Loss can be found at [Max-Mahalanobis-Training](https://github.com/P2333/Max-Mahalanobis-Training).
+The original implementation of MMC centers loss can be found at [Max-Mahalanobis-Training](https://github.com/P2333/Max-Mahalanobis-Training).
 The training procedure is same as mentioned in the original repository.
-We additional provide inference code for testing purpose as there was no support for inference in the original repo because the validation split was same as testing split.
+We additional provide inference code for testing purpose as there was no support for inference in the original repository because the validation split was same as testing split.

 ### Training: